 Bhat) What would be your lifelong dream?

-Bhat) If you are stranded in an island, what two things would you want with you?
+Bhat) If you are stranded on an island, what two things would you take with you?

-Bhat) What compliments do people give you most?
+Bhat) What compliments do people give you the most?

 Bhat) What have you done that you are most proud of?

 Ashok) Great kids who are successful.
 Friends around the world.
 I was one of the first Indians to take a company to the public in the US on NASDAQ.

 Ashok) Tough question..
 I try to be both.
 Rise to the occasion and be a leader or follower, as the situation demands.

 Ashok) Funnily enough, that is the meaning of my name: A-Shok – the absence of sorrow.
 If I reach the state of Ashok, the adverb, not the noun which represents the great emperor, I am happy.